qxf2/qxf2-page-object-model/Readme.md

 3. [Setup for Mobile/Appium automation](https://github.com/qxf2/qxf2-page-object-model/wiki/Setup#3-setup-for-mobileappium-automation)
 4. [Setup for API automation](https://github.com/qxf2/qxf2-page-object-model/wiki/Setup#4-setup-for-api-automation)
 5. [Setup for Windows Automation](https://github.com/qxf2/qxf2-page-object-model/wiki/Setup#5-setup-for-windows-automation)
+6. **Setup for CLI Automation** - **Note:** No additional setup is required for CLI automation tests.
+Once the prerequisites are complete, install the CLI tool you plan to test (if needed).
+Otherwise, you can run the desired commands directly.

 Above links redirects to our github wiki pages.